-Holly Springs is a decidedly white-collar town, with fully 90.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Holly Springs is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Holly Springs who work in management occupations (13.87%), office and administrative support (11.33%), and sales jobs (10.69%).
+Holly Springs is a decidedly white-collar town, with fully 90.06% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Holly Springs is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Holly Springs who work in management occupations (18.59%), sales jobs (15.13%), and business and financial occupations (8.63%).

 Also of interest is that Holly Springs has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Holly Springs telecommute to their jobs.
+Overall, about 11.39% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Holly Springs is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Langs. of India.